MWatkins-UH/chain-pouch-project/README.md

 ---

 ### A 15 Min Review Presentation
 To complete this task, you are expected to briefly outline the purpose of testing before focusing on unit and integration tests supported with an understanding of a TDD or BDD approach to any associated user-based stories.
 Your review is expected to be a live presentation (up to a max duration of 15mins).
 Ideally, demonstrating a walk-through of the project, test planning, test scripts and your test results; see the details below for an overall breakdown of the requirements; the presentation should include evidence of your actual project with explained and highlighted tests scripts, live testing and evaluated results (i.e., show and tell).
+Jest can be configured to create coverage information via a html document, use https://htmlpreview.github.io to view github hosted html documents; e.g., use the example address https://github.com/MWatkins-UH/chain-pouch-project/blob/main/chainpouch/tests/coverage/lcov-report/index.html

 ---